 In your final year you will take more advanced economics modules and have the opportunity to apply what you have studied to contemporary issues.
+You can also choose from a range of optional modules depending on your pathway, strongly supported by the topical research carried out by our academics, so you can specialise in the areas that are of the greatest interest to you and your future aspirations.

-In year three, students on all pathways must take ECON342.
+In year four, students on all pathways must take ECON342 in semester one.

-Students on the Economics pathway must take three optional modules in semester one.
-In semester two students must take ECON343 or ECON346 and three optional modules.
-ACFI321 and ECON310 are not available on this pathway.
+Students on the Economics pathway must take either ECON343 or ECON346 in semester two.
+ACFI321, ECON310 are not available on this pathway.